What is Lokstra?

 �️ Track 2: As a Business Application Framework (Like NestJS, Spring Boot)

-Enterprise features with DI, auto-router, and configuration-driven deployment
+Enterprise features with DI, annotations, and configuration-driven deployment

 Use Lokstra as a complete framework for: